abhinawtiwari/Indian-Guide-To-Dublin/README.md

 There are many ways to send money home but I have been using Aspora for a while.
 Aspora has been the best so far.
 It lets you send money on google rates, which is unprecedented.
 It's no advertisement by the way, just my personal experience.
 Your first transfer is free, and you earn €25 when you send €1000+ total.

 Use my code: 0FB1E77E or sign up using my link here: https://link.aspora.com/DYot/0FB1E77E.
+# Day to day transactions
+You will miss UPI here but it is what it is.
+Revolut makes things convenient here though.
+It's handy for quick transactions - shopping, paying friends etc. You can download the app on your phone and set it up.
+# What to bring from India
+Ayurvedic, homeopathic medicines, your favorite hair and body products, body grooming electronics <br>
+Cooker, sabzi masala, snacks, chakla-belan <br>
+Also advisable to visit Dentist, and get an eye checkup in India.
 # Places to live
 South of Dublin is usually considered the nicest and safest to live.